 Opting out of eating meat several days of the week

-Adopting a vegan/vegetarian diet”
+Adopting a vegan/vegetarian diet

+Taking part in Veganuary-style events”

 Visual cues.
 In conditions with an additional visual cue, participants will either see a line graph showing the percentage of British people limiting their meat consumption from 2016 to 2020.
 In the static norm condition, the graph will depict a stable trend averaging about 33% every year.
-In the dynamic norm condition, the graph will depict an increasing trend of people decreasing their meat consumption, reaching about 33% in 2020.
+In the dynamic norm condition, the graph will depict an increasing trend of people decreasing their meat consumption, starting at roughly 20% in 2016, reaching about 33% in 2020.

 Meat consumption outcomes

 Attitude.
-Participants will respond to the statement “My attitude towards eating less meat is…” (2010) on a slider scale of 0 (extremely unfavourable) to 100 (extremely favourable).
+Participants will respond to the statement “My attitude towards eating less meat is…” adapted from Fishbein and Ajzen (2010) on a slider scale of 0 (extremely unfavourable) to 100 (extremely favourable).

 Interest.
-Participants will respond to the statement “I am interested in eating less meat” (2017)on a slider scale of 0 (not at all interested) to 100 (extremely interested).
+Participants will answer a single-item measure of interest in reducing meat consumption adapted from Sparkman and Walton (2017), “How interested are you in eating less meat?” on a slider scale of 0 (not at all interested) to 100 (extremely interested).

 Intention.
-Participants will (2010)answer the (2021)question “Do you intend to increase or to decrease your meat consumption over the next month (30 days)” on a slider scale of 0 (greatly decrease) to 100 (greatly increase).
+Participants will respond to the statement “I intend to eat less meat within the next week” adapted from Fishbein and Ajzen (2010) on a slider scale of 0 (strongly disagree) to 100 (strongly agree).
+Participants will also answer an additional single-item exploratory measure of intentions to reduce meat consumption adapted from Sparkman et al. (2021): “Do you intend to increase or to decrease your meat consumption over the next week (7 days)” on a slider scale of 0 (greatly decrease) to 100 (greatly increase).

 Actual meat consumption.
-Participants will complete the Food Frequency Questionnaire (FFQ) (2021)covering consumption of all food groups over the period of one week.
-The scale has been adapted to a one-week measurement period (Never, Once (during those 7 days), twice, three times, four times, 5 times, six times, seven times, 2 times per day, 3 times per day, 4 or more times per day).
+Participants will complete the Food Frequency Questionnaire (FFQ) adapted from Sparkman et al. (2021), covering consumption of all food groups over the period of one week.
+The scale has been adapted to a one-week measurement period (Never, Once (during those 7 days), twice, three times, four times, five times, six times, seven times, 2 times per day, 3 times per day, 4 or more times per day).
 The sum of servings across meat groups will be used to measure this outcome.
-Participants who report consuming over 59 servings of meat a week will be excluded from analyses on the FFQ.
+Outliers on the FFQ will be detected using the median absolute deviation (MAD).
+Responses above 3 MAD on the FFQ index of meat servings will be excluded from analyses on the FFQ.

 Estimates of consumption.
 Participants will be asked to estimate the percentage of British people they think are eating less meat this year, next year, and six years from now on a 0-100% slider scale.
 The exact value participants choose will be displayed onscreen above the slider.